apsk14/semantic_scene_representations/README.md

 ```

 ### Submodule "pytorch_prototyping"
-The code in the subdirectory "pytorch_prototyping" comes from a library of custom pytorch modules that I use throughout my
-research projects.
-You can find it [here](https://github.com/vsitzmann/pytorch_prototyping).
+The code in the subdirectory "pytorch_prototyping" comes from a library of custom pytorch modules, you can find it [here](https://github.com/vsitzmann/pytorch_prototyping).

 ### Contact
 If you have any questions, please email Amit Kohli at apkohli@berkeley.edu.